George Njaralakatt

-Mar George Njaralakatt (born 23 July 1946) is an archbishop of the Syro-Malabar Church.
-He retired after serving as the archbishop of the Archdiocese of Tellicherry on 15 January 2022 at the age of 75.
+George Njaralakatt (born 23 June 1946) is an archbishop of the Syro-Malabar Church who was the Metropolitan Archbishop of the Archdiocese of Tellicherry from 2014 until his retirement on 15 January 2022.
+He was also the first Bishop of the Diocese of Mandya.

 Early life

 George Njaralakatt was born to Varkey and Mary Njaralakatt on 23 June 1946 at Kalayanthani in Thodupuzha Taluk in Idukki District.
 His LP School studies were at St. Josephs School, Arakuzha and he completed UP at St. Marys High School near Muvattupuzha.
 His family migrated to Malabar in 1960 and settled in Nadavayal, Wayanad, where he completed high school studies at St. Thomas High School, Nadavayal.
 After high school he joined St. Joseph's Minor Seminary Thalasserry, Tellicherry, later on he completed his philosophy and theology at St. Joseph's Pontifical Seminary, Mangalapuzha, Aluva, achieved a BA degree at Mysore University.
 He also holds a Licentiate in Catechetical Theology from Salesian Pontifical University, Rome.